For email marketing campaigns, email deliverability issues mean lost revenue.

-So companies can take their good reputation with them if they need to move to a new ISP, and spammers can’t wipe their bad reputation by simply changing their IP address.
+So companies can take their good reputation with them if they need to move to a new ISP.
+And spammers can’t wipe away their bad reputation by changing IP addresses.

 How to Check Your Domain and IP Reputation

-Email providers also evaluate IP addresses based on their email volume, and most ISP have send limits for the number of emails they will handle per hour.
-If a particular IP address is sending too many emails per hour, it looks suspicious and that IP address could be flagged or blacklisted.
+It looks suspicious when an IP address sends too many emails too quickly.
+And that IP address could be flagged or blacklisted.
 Use email throttling to ensure that your email campaigns don’t exceed send limits.

 This evaluation can be avoided by sending plain text emails.
-If you are using HTML in your emails, double check to make sure the HTML markup is well formed, and that there are no open or missing tags in your email HTML.
+But, if you use HTML in your emails, double check to make sure the HTML markup is well formed, and that there are no open or missing tags in your email HTML.

-Checklist: 5 Steps to Improve Email Deliverability
+Checklist: 8 Steps to Improve Email Deliverability

 Here’s how to get the best deliverability rates for your email campaigns:

-- Warmup all your new IP addresses, and use email throttling to avoid exceeding send limits.
+- Warmup all your new IP addresses.
+And use email throttling to avoid exceeding send limits.